Do I need a degree in music to be eligible?

 What is the deadline for applications?

-May I audition by CD/DVD?
+May I audition by CD/DVD or online links?

 I am an international student but my degree is from a U.S. school.
 Do I still have to take the TOEFL?